-Work package type and ref.nr DISSEMINATION & EXPLOITATION 4 Title Dissemination and exploitation of project results Related assumptions and risks Assumptions:1] The main project precondition is that the infrastructure and the bandwidth required to support the d.OLEP are in place.
+Work package type and ref.nr DISSEMINATION & EXPLOITATION 4 Title Assumptions: 1] The main project precondition is that the infrastructure and the bandwidth required to support the d.OLEP are in place.
+The assumption, during and after the implementation phase, is that internet communication systems will Related assumptions and risks Dissemination and exploitation of project results Assumptions: 1] The main project precondition is that the infrastructure and the bandwidth required to support the d.OLEP are in place.
 The assumption, during and after the implementation phase, is that internet communication systems will improve in the partner countries, reducing the digital divide and allowing a wider number of users to access project results.
 2] The second assumption is that it will be possible to travel to the locations where the conferences take place.
-3] The third assumption is that the conference will attract attendance of representatives Description action are relatively stable political systems, so political risks are considered low.
-The aim of this WP is to disseminate the project results in order to make the relevant target groups aware of the project outcomes (in particular the d.OLEP and the pilot courses' structure and contents).
-Targets of the dissemination materials and events cover: design HEIs curricula development responsible as well as single teachers/researchers, design
+3] The third assumption is that the conference will attract attendance of representatives from HEIs, companies, consultancies, institutions and organisations.
+Risks: In relation to the possibility of the partners to travel to the locations where seminars and curricular pilot courses take place, there are some Natural and Political risks.
+Natural: threats from weather, natural disaster, accident, disease.
+Political: risks involving political circumstances: the participating countries in the action are relatively stable political systems, so political risks are considered low.
+The aim of this WP is to disseminate the project results in order to make the relevant target groups aware of the project outcomes (in particular the d.OLEP) Description particular the d.OLEP the dissemination companies/departments/practitioners, public bodies and NGOs (all of them active in the field of sustainability).